RVC statement on the involvement of veterinary schools in research.

 One of the many examples where the interplay between fundamental biomedical research, veterinary and human patient clinical research has proved extremely valuable is in cancer medicine.
 The way in which the immune response is regulated is very important in understanding why cancer cells are accepted by the body as normal and so allowed to grow and spread.
 The results of studies in genetically altered mice (undertaken in collaboration with human medical schools and University Hospitals) have helped us to interpret data from veterinary patients with cancer, especially lymphoma, a very common cancer in middle aged dogs and people.
 This work in mice is directly benefiting our canine patients in terms of new diagnostics that help us make more targeted treatment decisions and give owners a more accurate prognosis.

 We respect the rights of groups in society to challenge the way we do research and remain committed to the openness concordat to facilitate genuine debate.
-However, there is a real contradiction in the claims by Animal Aid that it is inappropriate for a veterinary school, dedicated to making animals better, to be involved in research involving animals.
+However, there is a real contradiction in the claims made by some animal rights organisations that it is inappropriate for a veterinary school, dedicated to making animals better, to be involved in research involving animals.
 It is precisely because we are so involved that we can offer the best treatment to those animals most in need.
 Anybody who has ever had to take their pet to a veterinary clinic is benefitting from these advances in just the same way as anyone requiring hospital treatment for themselves or their family benefits from medical research.
 In common with the rest of the community we are committed to reducing and refining the need for animals in research to identify new treatments with the benefits accruing for both veterinary and human patients.